 (Offered as NEUR 226 and PSYC 226.)
 An introduction to the structure and function of the nervous system, this course will explore the neural bases of behavior at the cellular and systems levels.
 Basic topics in neurobiology, neuroanatomy and physiological psychology will be covered with an emphasis on understanding how neuroscientists approach the study of the nervous system.
 Three class hours plus a Discussion hour and three hours of laboratory per week.

 Limited to junior and senior Neuroscience majors or by permission of the instructor.
 Limited to 15 students.
 Omitted 2016-17.
-Professor Baird.2015-16: Offered in Fall 2015
+Professor Baird.2016-17: Not offered

 (Offered as BIOL 301 and NEUR 301.)
 An analysis of the molecules and molecular mechanisms underlying nervous system function, development, and disease.
 We will explore the proteins that contribute to the unique structure and function of neurons, including an in-depth analysis of synaptic communication and the molecular processes that modify synapses.
 We will also study the molecular mechanisms that control brain development, from neurogenesis, neurite growth, and synaptogenesis to cell death and degeneration.
 In addition to analyzing neural function, throughout the course we will also study nervous system dysfunction resulting when such molecular mechanisms fail, leading to neurodevelopmental and neurodegenerative disease.
 Readings from primary literature will emphasize current molecular techniques utilized in the study of the nervous system.
 Four classroom hours and three hours of laboratory per week.

 Requisite: BIOL 191 and CHEM 161.
 Not open to first-year students.
 Admission with consent of the instructor.
 Limited to 24 students.
 Fall semester.
-Professor Graf.2015-16: Offered in Fall 2015
+Professor Graf.2016-17: Offered in Fall 2016

 (Offered as PSYC 325 and NEUR 325.)
 In this course we will examine the ways in which drugs act on the brain to alter behavior.
 We will review basic principles of brain function and mechanisms of drug action in the brain.
 We will discuss a variety of legal and illegal recreational drugs as well as the use of psychotherapeutic drugs to treat mental illness.
 Examples from the primary scientific literature will demonstrate the various methods used to investigate mechanisms of drug action, the biological and behavioral consequences of drug use, and the nature of efforts to prevent or treat drug abuse.